-A joint venture between Washington University School of Medicine and the School of Engineering & Applied Science, the Certificate in Medical Physics is an 18-hour credit program.
-The certificate is offered in one- and two-year formats.
+Offered as a joint venture between the School of Medicine and the McKelvey School of Engineering, the PhD certificate in medical physics program is an 18-hour credit program, offered in a one- or two-year format.

 - the ability to critically evaluate research and scholarship, and identify new solve problems in medical physics.